Cost and Usage Report Requirements

 | Report path prefix | hourly-billing |

-Tag handling in Parquet CUR
+Tag normalization in Parquet

 Have questions or feedback?
 Reach out to your account manager.